lkmill/spytext/README.md

 ## Known Issues

-Calling newline in a section that contains BR's might produce weird results.
++ Calling newSection in a section that contains BR's might produce weird results.
 Especially if there are trailing BR's.

-Calling newline at end of list item with nested list and first list item in nested list is empty also does weird things.
++ Calling newline at end of list item with nested list and first list item in nested list is empty also does weird things.

-selectron.normalize prohibits using shift+arrow to select empty BR's.
++ selectron.normalize prohibits using shift+arrow to select empty BR's.